 Although Drusus and the assassin give chase, the only real hope is that the ork morale will fail (under the rules, they must make a “Bottle Test” at the start of every turn.
 If they fail, the orks will drop their objective and flee the battlefield).

-Meanwhile Deon flies down to the courtyard to tackle Grazgok.
+At the same time, Brother Deon flies down to the courtyard to tackle Grazgok.
 But it is too late.
-The orks are on the run, and it will be sheer luck if the Inquisition wins.
+Orks are running to grab the downed ork lieutenant and, given the distance Deon must cross, it will be sheer luck if the Inquisition wins.

 And luck comes through.
 Just before they escape, the orks panic.
-The wounded warlord is dropped to the ground, and the orks flee, with Grazgok roaring his outrage as he leaves the table.
+The wounded ambassador is forgotten as the orks flee, with Grazgok roaring his outrage as he leaves the table.

 The Inquisition has its prisoner.